aelvan/mailchimp-subscribe-craft/README.md

 Introduction
 ---
-MailChimp Subscribe for [Craft](http://buildwithcraft.com/) is a very simple plugin for subscribing to a MailChimp newsletter list.
-It also has an action to check if a user is subscribed to a list.
+MailChimp Subscribe for [Craft](http://craftcms.com/) is a very simple plugin for subscribing to a MailChimp newsletter list.
+It can also check if a user is subscribed to a list.
-Those two things, nothing more, nothing less. :)

 Installation
 ---
 1. Download and extract the contents of the zip.
-Copy the /mailchimpsubscribe folder to your Craft plugin folder.
+Put the `mailchimpsubscribe` folder to your Craft plugin folder.
 2. Enable the MailChimp Subscribe plugin in Craft (Settings > Plugins).
-3. Click on the plugin name to configure the plugin settings, or configure it via the general config file (see "Configuration" below).
+3. Configure the plugin either in the plugin settings page in the control panel, or configure it via the general config file (see "Configuration" below).
 4. Add a form for signing up to your templates (see "Example Usage" below).
 5. Eat a banana.

 Configuration
 ---
-To use the plugin you need to create an API key from the MailChimp control panel, and create a list (or use one you already have).
+To use the plugin you need to create an API key from the MailChimp control panel, and create a list (or use one that you already have).

 You can configure MailChimp Subscribe either through the plugins settings in the control panel, or by adding the settings to the general config file (usually found in /craft/config/general.php).
 Configuring it in the settings file is more flexible, since you can set up the config file to have different settings depending on the environment.

-####Example
+### Example

     'mcsubApikey' => 'xxxxxxxxxxxxxxxxxxxxx-us2',
     'mcsubListId' => '2fd6ec09cf',